tjboldt/Apple2-IO-RPi/README.md

 If you have a problem or idea for enhancement, log an issue [here](https://github.com/tjboldt/Apple2-IO-RPi/issues) or start a [discussion](https://github.com/tjboldt/Apple2-IO-RPi/discussions/categories/general).
 I recommend starring/watching the project for updates on GitHub.
 You are welcome to fork the project and submit pull requests which I will review.
 The latest version has an in-memory virtual drive representing current working directory in Linux for ease of copying files between Linux and ProDOS when the drive 1 is not specified as a file.

 ### Pico Hardware
 Ralle Palaveev has a version of the hardware that uses a RPi Pico to handle firmware and communications to the host over USB.
+This uses Oliver Schmidt's PIO code.

 ## Roadmap
 See [List of issues tagged roadmap](https://github.com/tjboldt/Apple2-IO-RPi/issues?q=is%3Aissue+is%3Aopen+label%3Aroadmap+author%3Atjboldt)